PolicyPuma4/Privatefox/README.md

 ## How do I compile this app?
 1. Download and install the [latest version of AutoHotkey](https://www.autohotkey.com/download/ahk-install.exe)
 1. [Download](https://github.com/PolicyPuma4/Privatefox/archive/main.zip) or clone this repository
-1. Open the context menu on [`Command Prompt context menu.ahk`](https://github.com/PolicyPuma4/Privatefox/blob/main/Privatefox.ahk) and select `Compile Script`
+1. Open the context menu on [`Privatefox.ahk`](https://github.com/PolicyPuma4/Privatefox/blob/main/Privatefox.ahk) and select `Compile Script`
 1. Enjoy your newly compiled app! 🥳

 ### License